h22roscoe/suade/README.md

 The user can get an XML file or a PDF if they have the report_id that they are looking for.

-To use the program you would need to pip install PyGreSQL, flask, flask-restful and dicttoxml
+To use the program you would need to pip install PyGreSQL, flask, flask-restful and dicttoxml.

+WARNING: There may be a problem if you have already installed pg as PyGreSQL may not work